Filaga-Pizza-in-Chelsea-Market

 Note: Mama’s and Mama’s Too have vegetarian and gluten-free options.

 I almost walked by Cheesy Pizza without a second glance.
 It does, after all, have a fairly vague name and a plain storefront.
-But one day before a babysitting shift I had time to kill, and wandered into what I now consider to be one of the most underrated pizza places in Manhattan.
+But one day before a babysitting shift I had some spare time, and wandered into what I now consider to be one of the most underrated pizza places in Manhattan.

 Cheesy Pizza may look like a run-of-the-mill slice joint, but their slices are consistently tasty and full of hearty toppings, such as on the Mediterranean Pie (Spinach, feta and mozzarella cheese & sauce) or the loaded Cheesy Pizza Supreme (Fresh vegetables and zesty meat toppings, sausage, pepperoni, meatballs, onions, mushrooms, broccoli, sauce, and mozzarella cheese).